PyCoBi.pycobi

 to_file(filename: str, results_only: bool = True, **kwargs) None[source]

-Save continuation results on disc via pickle.
+Save the instance state on disc via pickle.

 Parameters: